3 Types of Hydro-Jetter Users: Which One Are You?

 Type 2: The Upgrader

-If you’ve already been jetting for a while, you’ve likely hit a ceiling.
-This stage is all about pushing past limitations, taking on bigger work, and increasing efficiency on every job.
+You’ve already been jetting for a while, but you have hit the ceiling of what jobs your size of jetter can do.
+This stage is all about pushing past limitations, taking on bigger work, and increasing efficiency on every job, so you're interested in "next level" jetting equipment.

-You already own a jetter, but it’s starting to hold you back, you’re still referring out bigger jobs, and while your customer base is growing, your equipment isn’t keeping up.
+You already own a jetter, but it’s GPM/PSI output (or lack of output) is holding you back.
+You’re still referring out bigger jobs, and while your customer base is growing, your equipment isn’t keeping up.

 Common Frustrations